-Glaucoma is usually high pressure inside the eye that damages the optic nerve and can result in permanent vision loss.
+Glaucoma is a condition of the optic nerve that causes progressive loss of vision.
+Most people with glaucoma have high pressure inside the eye that damages the optic nerve.
 Normal-tension glaucoma (also called low-tension glaucoma) is a unique condition in which optic nerve damage and vision loss have occurred despite a normal pressure inside the eye.

 Eye pressure, called intraocular pressure (IOP), is measured in millimeters of mercury (mm Hg).
 Normal eye pressure ranges from 10-21 mm Hg.
 Most people with glaucoma have IOP of greater than 21 mm Hg; however, in normal-tension glaucoma, people have IOP within the normal range.

 LASIK surgery is one type of refractive surgery to correct vision.
 Refractive surgery can often eliminate the need for eyeglasses or contact lenses in people with:

 Presbyopia (age-related loss of sharp close-up focusing)

 Refractive surgery adjusts the eye's focusing ability by reshaping the cornea.
 Some people no longer need glasses or contact lenses after refractive surgery.
 However, others still need glasses...

 By definition, people with normal-tension glaucoma have open, normal-appearing angles.
 In fact, the features of normal-tension glaucoma are similar to primary open-angle glaucoma (POAG), the most common form of glaucoma (see Primary Open-Angle Glaucoma).